naturalis/aviti_genome_skim_24032/README.md

 ## Background

-Mitochondrial genomes are assembled from AVITI short reads using **[Skim2Mito](https://github.com/o-william-white/skim2mito)** (White, O.W.), a pipeline designed for low-coverage mitogenome assembly from museum and fresh specimens.
+Mitochondrial genomes are assembled from AVITI short reads using **[Skim2Mito](https://github.com/o-william-white/skim2mito)** (White, O.W. et al. 2025), a pipeline designed for low-coverage mitogenome assembly from museum and fresh specimens.
 The input files used in this repository come from the **`summary/` output folder** of Skim2Mito:

 | Skim2Mito output file | Role here |
 |---|---|